BrutusRex/Brutus-Ultimate-NFT-Blocklist/README.md

 If you like this blocklist and want to know when new blocklist batches are released, consider following me on Twitter: @FoolGremlin

-Or, buy me a coffee so I can fuel the last nights I'll be spending working on this ☺: https://ko-fi.com/bigshot
+Or, buy me a coffee so I can fuel the late nights I'll be spending working on this ☺: https://ko-fi.com/bigshot

 My target blocklist size goal is 125k.
 We are currently at 4,882.
 Just about 120k left to go!